yizongk/DOTAnalysis_Django/README.md

 ```

 It's probably their proxy/network issue that isn't able to access the external web server to pull the neccessary js/css files.
-To fix it, you can download those affected files to your local server hosting your website.
+To fix it, you can try the following to see if it fixes it:
+Download those affected files to your local server hosting your website.
 And then in all the affected HTMLs, change the reference of those external web server for the js/css files to refernce the local files on your local server hosting your website.